bio-tools/bioinformatics-software-metadata-enhancement/paper/paper.md

 _an Upset diagram specifying which proportion of bio.tools is annotated with topics/operations/data/formats (can you do this with a Venn?)_

+## tool function signatures

+_a plot of the proportion of validated complete function signatures in bio.tools_

+_a listing of the top 10 most erroneous function signatures in bio.tools_

 # Perspectives

 ## Acknowledgements